 There is a misconception that liposuction is a procedure for weight loss but that’s not the case.
 Liposuction can’t be taken as an overall weight-loss method.
 Instead, it is something that could help patients achieve better body contour.

 Individuals who opt for liposuction surgery in Singapore generally have stable body weight and are interested in removing any unwanted fat deposits in certain areas of their body.

 The concerns about the safety of liposuction surgery are actually because of some cases going wrong in past years which made headlines.
-However, if the procedure is carried out by qualified plastic surgeons, after thorough analysis of the patient’s conditions and with right goals and expectations in mind, it is generally safe.
+However, if the procedure is carried out by qualified plastic surgeons, after a thorough analysis of the patient’s conditions and with the right goals and expectations in mind, it is generally safe.

 Who Makes An Ideal Candidate For Liposuction Surgery In Singapore?

 Liposuction surgery for body contouring is recommended for individuals who:

 - Are inside 30% of their ideal weight